DevSlem/AINE-DRL/README.md

 * model save/load
 * YAML configuration

-If you want to know how to use, see [Getting Started](https://devslem.github.io/AINE-DRL/getting-started).
+If you want to know how to use, see [AINE-DRL Documentation](https://devslem.github.io/AINE-DRL/).

 ### Agent

 AINE-DRL provides deep reinforcement learning (DRL) agents.
-If you want to use them, it's helpful to read agent [docs](https://devslem.github.io/AINE-DRL/agent).
+If you want to use them, it's helpful to read [Agent](https://devslem.github.io/AINE-DRL/agent) docs.

 |Agent|Source Code|
 |:---:|:---:|